syncfusion-content/wpf-docs/wpf/Calculate/Calculate-functions.md

 #### Remarks:

-#VALUE! - occurs if mean or stdev is non-numeric.
+&#35;VALUE! - occurs if mean or stdev is non-numeric.

-#NUM! - occurs if stdev is equal to or less than zero.
+&#35;NUM! - occurs if stdev is equal to or less than zero.

 #### Example:

 ![](Calculate-functions_images/Calculate-functions_img55.png)

+_NORMDIST_

 ### NORMINV